Actively Recruiting

 You will not qualify if you...

-- ICU admission was due to a primary addiction diagnosis such as alcohol withdrawal or delirium tremens requiring ICU care
+- ICU admission due to a primary addiction diagnosis such as alcohol withdrawal or delirium tremens requiring ICU care

 - Late stage dementia or cognitive impairment

-- Limited proficiency in English or Spanish
+- Limited English or Spanish proficiency

 - Lack of regular access to a computer, tablet, or mobile device with internet access